jmd-dk/concept/README.md

 You may adjust the value of `concept_version` to your liking.
 For the absolute newest (and unstable!) version, use `concept_version=master`.

+Should the installation process end prematurely (e.g. due to network failure), simply rerun the installation commands and it will pick up from where it was.

 Note that the above will install *all* dependencies into `/path/to/concept`, regardless of whether these are already installed somewhere else on the system.
 One of these dependencies is an